Health Benefits of Cucumber

 Checks Diabetes:

-Keeps healthy body in long run:
+keeps a healthy body in the long run: